-39.If our organization provides employees with an HDHP and contributes to the employees' HSA accounts, will the amount our organization contributes to those HSA accounts be included when determining "minimum value" under the employer shared responsibility requirement of the ACA?
+39) If our organization provides employees with an HDHP and contributes to the employees' HSA accounts, will the amount our organization contributes to those HSA accounts be included when determining "minimum value" under the employer shared responsibility requirement of the healthcare reform law?

 A portion of an employer's contribution - but not all - may be included when determining "minimum value."
-The minimum value calculator provided by the Department of Health and Human Services includes an adjustment factor for HSA contributions.
+The minimum value calculator includes an adjustment factor for HSA contributions.